cpegrum/home-services/docs/dmz-media-downloader.md

     * It is connected to both the `vpnnet` which has internet access and `vpnnet-internal` which has no internet access. `vpnnet` is needed to get new certs from letsencrypt etc.
 * bind9: This container is a DNS resolver and provides DNS support to the Sabnzbd container.
 Because the Sabnzbd container is located on an isolated network, it has no external network access. the Bind9 container provides DNS to the Sabnzbd container, which can then connect out to the internet via the wireguard container.
     * It is connected to the `vpnnet-internal` network.
 DNS requests are forwarded via the wireguard VPN container to public DNS servers.
-It is used by the sabnzbd and
+It is used by the sabnzbd and Sonarr.
+* tdarr: This container reformats video files to reduce space used and remove unwanted audio tracks etc.
+    * It is connected to `vpnnet` network so that it can download plugins etc.

 ### Networks
 * `vpnnet`: `10.10.10.0/24` -> Internet enabled network